Hino, Ree to jointly develop electric commercial vehicles

-Toyota Motor Corp (7203.T) affiliate Hino Motors (7205.T) and Israeli startup Ree Automotive will jointly develop modular electric vehicles to transport people and goods, joining a growing number of partnerships in the still young, but fast-paced commercial EV sector.
+(Reuters) - Toyota Motor Corp affiliate Hino Motors and Israeli startup Ree Automotive will jointly develop modular electric vehicles to transport people and goods, joining a growing number of partnerships in the still young, but fast-paced commercial EV sector.

-That market could be worth hundreds of billions of dollars over the next five years, analysts estimate, attracting the likes of General Motors Co (GM.N) and Ford Motor Co (F.N). read more
+That market could be worth hundreds of billions of dollars over the next five years, analysts estimate, attracting the likes of General Motors Co and Ford Motor Co.

-Startups Arrival and Rivian are developing similar vehicles for big delivery customers — Arrival with United Parcel Service (UPS.N), Rivian with Amazon (AMZN.O).
+Startups Arrival and Rivian are developing similar vehicles for big delivery customers — Arrival with United Parcel Service, Rivian with Amazon.

 Like Arrival and Rivian, Ree has developed a flexible electric skateboard that combines motor, batteries, steering, suspension and brakes into a flat chassis on which different vehicle configurations — among them vans and buses — can be built.